jorendorff/git-ignorance/ignorance.md

 ???

+> `git checkout <branch>` has a weird special case where if `<branch>`
+> doesn't exist, but there's a remote-tracking branch `origin/<branch>`,
+> it creates a local branch `<branch>` tracking that.
+>
+> This case arises after you do `git clone`; in the new clone,
+> remote-tracking branches exist for all branches in the source repo, so
+> you get `origin/master`, `origin/topic1`, `origin/test`, etc.; but it
+> doesn't create corresponding local branches, except I guess for
+> `master`?
+Is that right?
+>
+> How are the remote-tracking branches stored?
+They're not in
+> `.git/refs/remotes/origin`.
+>
+> And... why?
+This seems unfortunate.

+They are stored in `.git/packed-refs`.

+???

+> Why does a repository have `.git/refs/remotes/origin/HEAD`?
+> To me, it doesn't make sense to track that, because you shouldn't care.
+> Is it updated on fetch?
+> Does it exist if upstream is a bare repo?

+???

 > What are diff3-resolve, file-merge, merge4, and merge5?

 (I think some of these are not part of git.
 This question is here